-There is just something sublimely satisfying about dyeing your hair a vibrant shade of red in the middle of a cold, gray winter or bright blonde at the height of summer.
-Fortunately, these days, there are many cruelty-free hair colors.
-No matter whether you prefer an all-natural dye, a quick pick-up box from the drugstore, a semi-permanent color, or a salon service, there is definitely something for everyone.
+There’s just something sublimely satisfying about dyeing your hair a vibrant shade of red in the middle of a cold, gray winter or bright blonde at the height of summer.
+Fortunately, there are many hair colors available today that aren’t tested on animals to help you achieve the perfect look.
+Rabbits, mice, and other animals can’t consent to the experiments that they’re subjected to in order to test some products.
+Make sure that the products you choose aren’t harming any animals.
+No matter whether you prefer an all-natural vegan hair dye, a quick pick-up box from the drugstore, a semi-permanent color, or a salon service, there is definitely something for everyone.

-Free of animal tests since the company began in 1980, Paul Mitchell is like the OG of cruelty-free beauty.
+Free of animal tests since the company began in 1980, Paul Mitchell is a pioneer in the world of cruelty-free beauty.
 Find a salon that uses Paul Mitchell hair dye.

 You can find this company’s products at Target stores, which carry 12 shades—huzzah!